 When your surgeon removes DCIS from your breast, it is important to confirm if the cancer has spread to other parts of your body.
 This determines the ‘stage’ of the disease.

 → To learn more about either DCIS or cancer staging, we recommend this guide on ‘TNM staging’ by Cancer Research UK

 The most common way to find out if the cancer has spread, is to analyse the lymph nodes near your underarm.

 If cancer cells break off from their initial position, they will travel through your lymphatic channels to your underarm and collect in the first lymph nodes they reach – the sentinel lymph nodes.

-The procedure used to confirm if cancer has spread is a sentinel lymph node biopsy (SLNB).
+The procedure used to confirm whether the cancer has spread is called a sentinel lymph node biopsy (SLNB).
 This consists of the removal of a selection of lymph nodes for testing and analysis to see if they contain cancer.

 For patients with DCIS alone, a SLNB is an unnecessary procedure, as cancer won’t have spread beyond the milk duct.
 However, because there is a small chance that there may be invasive disease, traditional methods have meant all patients receiving a mastectomy to remove their DCIS will also be given a SLNB regardless of whether they need it or not.

 Fortunately, new medical developments mean that there is now an alternative treatment.
 A delayed sentinel lymph node biopsy ensures that the only patients who undergo SLNB surgery are those who actually need their nodes removed.

 The Magtrace® lymphatic tracer allows your surgeon to mark the sentinel lymph nodes (the first nodes cancer would migrate to if present) in advance or on the day of your surgery.

 These nodes will remain marked in this way for many weeks, allowing a pathologist to look at the DCIS tissue removed from your breast and accurately determine if you would benefit from having those marked lymph nodes removed.